Non-Halo Structures and their Effects on Gravitational Lensing: Gravitational lensing simulations

 \paragraph*{Flux ratios.} \ The main observable is the fluxes of the multiply imaged quasar.
 Under the hypothesis that the source has a small angular size with respect to the lens, we then estimate the flux of each image, $F_k$, as:

 where $F_\text{int}$ is the intrinsic flux of the quasar and $\mu_k$ is the magnification measured at the position of the image.
 Since the intrinsic flux is unknown, it is not possible to recover the magnification of a single image.
 However, since all the images originate from the same background quasar, flux ratios remove the intrinsic contribution while retaining the information in the magnifications.
 These ratios are defined with respect to the brightest image produced by the model presented below, corresponding to image 4 in Fig.~\ref{fig:quad}.
+In this work we fix the lens model to the reference model described above.
+We then perturb this model's density field using different kinds of line-of-sight contributions.
+From this we are then able to investigate the the resulting flux-ratio anomalies caused by these line-of-sight contributions.

+\paragraph*{Scale-filtered contributions} ~ However, in an actual observational scenario the base lens model is not known, but has to be fitted simultaneously.
+Therefore, if we wanted to mimic the observational situation, we would have to refit the lens model simultaneously on the perturbed lenses.
+For example, \citet{Gilman2020} do this by refitting the lens model so to keep the positions of the images fixed, while using the flux-ratios as the measured signal.
+We have tried to implement such a refitting procedure, but found in our case that the scatter induced by uncertainty in the lens model parameters is of the same order as the investigated signals, making reliable measurements impossible.
+This is so, since we use much smaller line-of-sights than \citet{Gilman2020}, since our density fields have to come from actual high resolution simulations.

+Therefore, we choose another method to approximately distinguish between large-scale flux-ratio contributions that could be absorbed by the refitting of the lens model and small scale contributions that would cause measurable flux-ratio perturbations.
+To this effect, we repurpose the force splitting kernels of Eq.~(\ref{eq:spliting_kernels}).
+Defining the large scale convergence field,